 - Changes in behavior which are clinically significant, and are developed after using the drug

 - Development of following two or more signs within two hours of cannabis use.
-Irritation of conjunctiva of the eye, incresed appetite, dryness of the mouth, increased heart rate (tachycardia)
+Irritation of conjunctiva of the eye, increased appetite, dryness of the mouth, increased heart rate (tachycardia)

 People who want to stop using cannabis can join a group in which other members provide motivation to stop, support, and care about each other.
-If a person is heavily dependent on cannabis, self help is not a good option and the person would be better suited by participating in a substance abuse treatment program.
+If a person is heavily dependent on cannabis, self-help is not a good option and the person would be better suited by participating in a substance abuse cannabis use disorder treatment program.

 When to See A Doctor:

-A person addicted to cannabis should consult with a health care professional for help in managing the disorder while it is in the early stages to prevent negative consequences of using the drug.
-If a person is aware of increasing using the drug and has no self-control over the desire to use, they should consult with a professional.
-When the body starts showing changes related to cannabis, these are the signs that body is getting used to the drug and will become dependent on it if action is not taken.
+A person addicted to cannabis should consult with a health care professional for help in the treatment of cannabis use disorder and managing the disorder while it is in the early stages to prevent negative consequences of using the drug.
+If a person is aware of increasing using the drug and has no self-control over the desire to use it, they should consult with a professional.
+When the body starts showing changes related to cannabis, these are the signs that the body is getting used to the drug and will become dependent on it if action is not taken.
 A professional should also be seen if the person is successful in stopping the drug use but is experiencing unpleasant withdrawal Cannabis Disorder symptoms.

 Cannabis Use Disorder Treatment – Cannabis Dependence Disorder Treatment

-Cannabis Disorder Treatment mostly relies on therapy.
+Cannabis Use Disorder Treatment and Cannabis Dependence Treatment mostly rely on therapy.
 There are no medications that have been proven beneficial to stop cravings.

 - Contingency Management: